(&): Singles

 "PTT (Paint the Town)" was released as the lead single from the extended play and the accompanying music video for the song was released the same day.
 Blockberry Creative partnered with Universal Music Japan for the first time to promote the album and the group's activities in Japan; an official Japanese page for the group was also created.
 A Japanese version of the title track was also released alongside the original Korean version, making it the group's first ever Japanese language song.

 Critical reception

 Verónica A. Bastardo of The Quietus gave the extended play a very positive review calling all tracks on the album enjoyable.
 She called the group's sound an unexpected trip in each new music project and called their journey through sound just the beginning.
 She ended her review by saying: "Loona came back with an album that hits just right when you want to cement yourself as a pop reference in a worldwide music audience".

 Ruby C from NME gave extended play three out of five stars, saying that the overall direction Loona take on the extended play points out that the group is unafraid to experiment with music, even if it doesn't always work out.
 She remarked that this inclination to look beyond the routine will, undoubtedly, continue to set the girl group apart in the years to come.
-She called the project a genre-diverse album having a diverse tapestry of sound.